 is the Senior Manager, Policy & Community Partnerships at City Harvest where he works to reduce the underlying causes of hunger and food insecurity by advocating for programs, policies, and private-sector actions that bring about long-term change and improve community self-sufficiency.
 On behalf of City Harvest, David works with Federal, State, and local partners on food security issues to support improved access to affordable food, local agriculture, and community development.
 As a part of the Street Vendor Project (SVP) Advisory Board, David eats everything spicy in sight and works to identify and support SVPs efforts towards lasting policy change.

 is a life-long patron of New York City vendors.
 He is a Managing Director at PineBridge Investment LLC, a global asset manager, where he focuses on private equity investments.
-Justin holds a with a B.S. from New York University, Leonard N. Stern School of Business.his wife, Shari.
+Justin holds a B.S. from New York University, Leonard N. Stern School of Business.

 is a partner in the Litigation Group at Milbank, Tweed, Hadley & McCloy LLP, where he specializes in representing individuals and institutions facing government investigations and in various types of commercial litigation.
 He is originally from Toronto, Canada, graduating from McGill University with a B.A. and then obtaining his J.D. from Osgoode Hall Law School.
-Tawfiq’s passion for all things sold on the street, particularly when covered in delicious white and hot sauces, first drew him to SVPt.
-He gained a lot of this appreciation from childhood trips to his ancestral home in India, where street vending is a way of life and often a source of wistful nostalgia (including for Tawfiq’s parents).
-He’s committed to working with the SVP to help ensure that vendor rights are protected and that they continue to thrive.
+Tawfiq’s passion for all things sold on the street, particularly when covered in delicious white and hot sauces, first drew him to SVP.
+He gained a lot of this appreciation from childhood trips to his ancestral home in India, where vending is a way of life and often a source of wistful nostalgia (including for Tawfiq’s parents).

 is the Chair of the Department of Nutrition and Food Studies at NYU.
 He is the author of The Ethnic Restaurateur